 The AXON 7 features the new USB C standard for charging, which allows for both easy connection with a reversible plug as well as fast charging functionality.

 ZTE claims that you can charge the AXON 7 to 8% full in just 5 minutes, 17% full in 10 minutes, 50% full in just 30 minutes and completely full in 100 minutes.

 How much does the ZTE AXON 7 cost?

 While the spec sheet places the AXON 7 in the premium smartphone space, the price tag says otherwise.
 The AXON 7 is available exclusively through JB Hi-Fi for $699.

 That price point puts it up against phones in the mid-range, from the likes of the Galaxy A7 from Samsung and the Oppo R9s.
 It also puts it up against flagships from last year like the HTC 10 or the Galaxy S7.

 Latest mobile news

-Save on the best premium smartphones from Apple, Samsung or LG with our round-up of the best outright deals.
+Score a low-cost premium smartphone with our round-up of the best weekly deals.
 Read more…

 Are you better off buying an iPhone XS outright and pairing it up with a SIM or signing up for a two-year contract?
 Read more…

 We've calculated the price for the iPhone XS Max across 26 countries to find where it's the cheapest – and where Apple fans are paying way too much for it.
 Read more…